Is Japan Expensive? Our 2 weeks to Japan cost

 Cost of Attractions in Japan

 There are so many wonderful activities and attractions in Japan, you can never get bored in this country.
-These are the things that make Japan expensive, though.
-The average price is ¥1000 per attraction.
+The average price of an entry ticket is about ¥1,000 per person.

-If you plan your travel budget well, you can keep the actual costs down.
-There are many ways to enjoy Japanese culture and still save some cash.
-Here are the best tips to save.
+There are many ways to enjoy the Japanese culture and still save some cash.
+Here are the best tips to save money:

-- See the free attractions.
-There are many free temples and shrines, viewing platforms and points of interests.
-Take advantage of them to keep costs down.
+• See the free attractions.
+There are so many free temples and shrines, viewing platforms and points of interests.
+Take advantage of them to keep your costs down.

-- Prebook your activities well in advance to get good deals.
-Use Klook and Viator to find exclusive deals offered directly by locals.
+• Prebook your activities well in advance to get a good deal.
+Use Klook and Viator to find exclusive deals and book in advance to save.

 An example of popular attractions in Japan and their cost: 1) Cory in Arashiyama bamboo forest, free to visit; 2) G walking the Fushimi Inari path, free to visit; 3) Visiting the Senso-ji temple in Asakusa, free to visit; 4) Seeing Shibuya Crossing from the JR train station, free of charge